 Here’s a Kitchen Tip:

-Using kitchen scissors works best for this recipe.
-Cutting each tail down the center, then again across in quarters, cutting at the joints (and remove and discard the little fins on the sides) is easier and safer with a good pair of scissors, rather than using a knife.
+Using a good pair of kitchen scissors works best for this recipe.
+Cutting each tail down the center, then again across in quarters, cutting and at the joints (and remove and discard the little fins on the sides) is easier and safer with a quality pair of scissors, rather than using a knife.

 Another Cook’s Tip:

 Adding a couple of tablespoons of butter into the sauce makes it creamy without adding any cream!

 Surprisingly, it is a very easy and simple seafood dish to make and one you will enjoy serving family and friends from time to time.